-The entire length of Adit-1 was channel sampled and geologically mapped in detail by Electra geologists.
-A total of 133 channel samples (each five feet in length) were collected from both ribs along the crosscut and drift in Adit-1.
-The samples were collected using air-powered chisels, with average sample weights of about 7.3lb.
-The underground channel samples were transported by a Electra geologist from Adit-1 to the laboratory of American Assay Laboratories ("AAL") in Sparks, Nevada.
+The entire length of Adit-1 was channel sampled and geologically mapped in detail by the Company's geologists.
+A total of 133 channel samples each 5.0ft (1.5m) in length were collected from both ribs along the crosscut and drift.
+The samples were collected using air-powered chisels, with average sample weights of about 7.3lb (3.3kg).
+The underground channel samples were transported by one of the Company's geologists from Adit-1 to the laboratory of American Assay Laboratories ("AAL") in Sparks, Nevada.

-Road-cut sampling was started but not completed along the roads cross-cutting the No Name and Waite zones on the west side of the North Fork of Iron Creek.
+Road-cut sampling was started but not completed along the roads cross-cutting the Iron Creek deposit on the west side of the North Fork of Iron Creek.

-During 2018, Electra initiated mineralogical and petrograhic studies of mineralized material from the No Name zone.
-A total of 20 samples of drill core from 13 of the 2017 and 2018 drill holes were sent to SGS Minerals ("SGS") in Lakefield, Ontario for detailed mineralogical descriptions.
+During 2018, the Company initiated mineralogical and petrographic studies of mineralized material from the upper zone.
+A total of 20 samples of drill core from 13 of the 2017 and 2018 drill holes were sent to SGS Minerals in Lakefield, Ontario for detailed mineralogical descriptions.
 The purpose of the study was to identify and quantify metallic mineral species over a range of cobalt grades as identified by geochemical analyses.
-Specific attention was made in this study to identify cobalt- bearing minerals.
+Specific attention was made in this study to identify cobalt-bearing minerals.
 Core logging and underground mapping found a diversity of pyrite textures and a range of grain sizes that had not been systematically analyzed for cobalt content.